-- (1) exclusion of companies producing or associated with controversial weapons; - (2) restriction of sanctioned sovereigns; - (3) exclusion of companies involved in coal (subject to certain materiality thresholds).
+- (1) exclusion of companies producing or associated with controversial weapons; - (2) exclusion of companies involved in coal (subject to certain materiality thresholds).

 Further details can be found in our Exclusion Policy.

 In respect of our public market sustainable investment strategies, Allianz Global Investors applies additional exclusion criteria by refraining, at least, from investing in: